Exchange Students: Required Reading

 Arrival Services, Orientation and Welfare: Denise Allison, Director of International Student Services

 Advising: Donna Mancini will serve as Dean for all exchange students.
-Each student will be assigned a faculty advisor upon arrival.
+Dean Mancini will also assign each student a faculty advisor.